MinecraftForge/Documentation/docs/models/blockstates/introduction.md

 }
 ```

-This is one clause of 5.
+This is one case of 5.
 You can read this as "when east=true, use the model oak_fence_side rotated 90 degrees".
 This allows the final model to be built up from 5 smaller parts, 4 of which (the connections) are conditional and the 5th being the unconditional central post.
 This uses only two models, one for the post, and one for the side connection.

 [blockstate]: ../../blocks/states.md
 [Forge blockstate]: forgeBlockstates.md